-Last Autumn, during the Kincade wildfire in California Wine Country I was evacuated from my home near the town of Sebastopol while at the same time losing electricity at my home and clinic for several days because PG&E turned off power in hope of preventing further fires.
-Unfortunately since that time, wildfires have almost become an annual event in my part of Northern California and it has made me think about this article I wrote a couple of years ago.
+During October 2018, the Kincade wildfire in California Wine Country forced me to evacuate my home near the town of Sebastopol while around the same time I lost electricity at both my home and clinic for several days because PG&E turned off power in hope of preventing further fires.
+Unfortunately since that time, wildfires have almost become an annual event in my part of Northern California and it has made me think more about the importance of being prepared ahead of time for such challenging situations.
 I have included links for my local emergency resources as an example, but you should check the specific suggestions for your region or city.

 Stay Healthy and Stay Safe!